• Skip to primary navigation

 Compiled by the Road Trip Alberta team

-Edmonton offers a lot for its visitors: First thoughts from many are of the great shopping and festivals that the city has.
-But Alberta’s capital is also rich in history and cultural experiences which should not be overlooked.
+Edmonton offers a lot for its visitors: First thoughts for many is the great shopping at West Edmonton Mall and all of the festivals that the city has.
+But Alberta’s capital is also rich in history, as well as cultural experiences and attractions, and these should not be overlooked.
 Bookmark this guide to the top Edmonton museums for your next visit!

 Edmonton Museums Feature